codexstanford/vscode-epilog-pjames27/README.md

 - Provides a "Run Script" command which allows Epilog queries to be run from a .epilogscript file.
 - Provides a "Consolidate" command which can be run to gather and save content from referenced files into a single file.
 - Enables decomposition by allowing reference to metadata, data, and rules from other files of the same type.
+- Provides basic error detection.
+(See "Error Detection" below for details.)

 ## Usage Notes
 See the "File types" section below.